tepl/qbsolv/README.txt

     -p paramChain
         This optional argument denotes strength of qubit chains in a complete graph, default is 15.
+    -R numReads
+        This optional argument denotes number of reads, default is 10.

 ------------------------
 qbsolv "qubo" input file format